 Patent Preparation and Prosecution

-Kathy has over a decade of experience preparing and prosecuting patents, including expertise in a variety of fields.
+Kathy has over a decade of experience preparing and prosecuting patents, including broad knowledge of a variety of fields.
 Kathy also counsels clients in patent portfolio management and strategy.
 For the past nine years she has managed a large prosecution docket in the medical-device field, including both software-related and mechanical innovations, and for the past four years she has managed a quarter of the firm’s large prosecution docket for a fortune-50 software company.